Skip to main content

 Throughput Analysis

-The below analysis evaluates the throughput performance, using the blue_sky_1920x1080p25_420.yuv source file with bitrate of 3.125Mbps for the Quadra (VPU), x264/x265 (CPUs), and NVIDIA (GPUs) across two different codecs, using H.264 and H.265 with varying instance counts.
+The below analysis evaluates the throughput performance, using the blue_sky_1920x1080p25_420.yuv source file with bitrate of 3.125Mbps for the Quadra (VPU), software (CPUs), and Nvidia (GPUs) across two different Codecs: H.264 and H.265.
 Various number of parallel instances were used to determine total frames per second (fps).

 AVC/H.264